neurotrino/reservoir/data/README.md

-# Datasets
+# Data

-_**Note:** "generator" is being used here more loosely than in Python.
-Python generators are a subset of these generators, which are more like "procurers."
+Data generators provide the data used by our trainers, either wholesale or piecemeal.

-There is no need for (nor restriction against) these generators dynamically producing data.
-TensorFlow 2.0 doesn't use_ `yield` _very frequently._
+_**Note:** when referring to these objects, "generator" is being used more loosely than in Python.
+Python generators, which dynamically generate data (think_ `yield` _operator), are a subset of these generators, whose only obligation is to procure data, not necessarily generate it "on the fly."_

 ## The Base Class

-All datasets should be wrapped in a class inheriting from `BaseDataGenerator` in `data\base.py`.
+All data generators inherit from `BaseDataGenerator` in `\data\base.py`.

 ### Standard Methods
 - `.get()` returns a complete dataset.
 If `.get()` is not implemented, `.next()` must be.

-- `.next()` returns the next desired segment of a dataset (e.g. a batch).
+- `.next()` returns the next desired portion of a dataset (e.g. a batch).
 If `.next()` is not implemented, `.get()` must be.